 Curbing Angry Parenting

-It’s, you know, it’s kind of like, you know, you get that—that—that out-of-control parent craziness, and you’re on the crazy train and it’s like, “I’m going to stay on the crazy train, and you’re going to get the power of this,” as soon as you recognize it’s not going in a positive direction, stop.
+It’s kind of like, you know, you get that—that—that out-of-control parent craziness, and you’re on the crazy train and it’s like, “I’m going to stay on the crazy train, and you’re going to get the power of this.”
+As soon as you recognize it’s not going in a positive direction, stop.
 Change directions, and say, “I’ll be in charge of me, it’s not anybody else’s fault that I got crazy…”